us0p/alexandria/planning/project_ideas.md

 Provide code changes to the LLM and let it create the commit message.
 ## AI docs
 Use an AI assistant to generate an OpenAPI spec based on your project types.
+Could also suggest clean code and clean architecture improvements.
 ## Trading bot
 A bot that performs simple trading operations.
 ## MTP implementation